 *Editors note: Since this article was published, Immigration NZ have amended the visa pay thresholds.
 Therefore, we have updated the figures in this article to reflect the figures as of the 26th of November 2018.

 As the changes restrict pathways to residence under the skilled migrant category, New Zealand employers will find it more difficult to fill positions.
 Some employers may have roles available that would have been previously been defined as skilled jobs but with the new income thresholds that will no longer be the case.

-Under the new rules, these jobs will no longer be considered highly skilled unless the salary is over $49,000.
+Under the new rules, skill level 1-3 roles will no longer be considered highly skilled unless the salary is over $52,000.
 This will affect industries where the local labour pool is not adequate to meet the demand.